 Planning a film-inspired trip to Iceland?
-Here is all you need to know to get the most out of your time and budget…
+This ultimate Film Fan Travel Guide to Iceland will tell you all you need to know in order to get the most out of your time and budget…

-21 films and series that have been shot or set in Iceland!
+22 films and series that have been set and / or filmed in Iceland!

 Lara Croft: Tomb Raider (2001)

 James Bond: Die Another Day (2002)

 Batman Begins (2005)

 Journey to the Center of the Earth (2008)

 The Fifth Estate (2013)